isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `A right of foreclosure`: The lender's remedy
 `Equity of Redemption`: The right to reclaim full title by paying off the debt
 * Not for the first mortgage
+`Novation`: Refers to a creditor's acceptance of a third party in place of the debtor
 #### Lesson 8
 `Objectivity Principle`: Records must be based on verifiable, unbiased evidence `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received